 Welcome to S-Gauge Model Railroading

 Thanks for visiting our website.
 The Pittsburgh S-Gaugers (PSG) is an organization dedicated to the education of its members and the general public about model railroading in S-gauge (1/64 scale; 3/16″ = 1′) trains.
 American Flyer (AF) is S-gauge size.
 (Please see the Scale-S page for an explanation of the terms scale and gauge.)
 We have members primarily in southwest Pennsylvania, northern West Virginia and eastern Ohio.
 Our membership is open to anyone with an interest in S-Gauge model railroading.
-We publish a monthly newsletter and generally meet twice a month in homes, social halls and restaurants.
+We publish a monthly newsletter and generally meet twice a month in homes, social halls or restaurants.
+The PSG is a Pennsylvania 501(c)(3) tax-exempt non-profit corporation.

 Our goal is to promote the hobby of S-Gauge model railroading and to disseminate information regarding the manufacture, history, collecting, operating and modeling of S-Gauge trains and layouts, as well as the maintenance and repair of these trains and accessories, old and new.
 As part of our education outreach to the general public, we display our layouts at regional train shows, such as the Greenberg’s Train and Toy Show and the Carnegie Science Center’s annual winter “Locomotion Weekend”.
 Our interactive hi-rail layout features pushbuttons around the layout that children and parents can use to operate a variety of exciting accessories.
 Our scale modular layout provides an opportunity for visitors to the layout to operate trains utilizing the latest hi-tech operating systems.